-School crossing As demonstrated by research in Toronto out of York University, Sick Kids guards can Hospital and the University of Toronto (York University, Sick Kids Hospital, impact walking University of Toronto, n.d.): rates as well as Presence of school crossing guards was related to 14% more walking safety.
-Most collisions that occurred during school travel times occurred in locations without crossing guards (86%) Poor driving behaviours are observed less at schools with school crossing guards

-Presence of school crossing guards was positively correlated with walking to school, and school crossing guards may even override the influence of other roadway features on walking (Rothman, To, Buliung, Macarthur, &amp; Howard, 2014) Walking school Walking school buses- where children walk in groups supervised by an adult- buses can can increase active transportation and physical activity.
-However, their improve rates sustainability is often compromised by the reliance on parent volunteers of walking to (ParticipACTION, 2016) school.
-A study of household attitudes in the Greater Toronto and Hamilton Area showed that parents most preferred having their child walk to school as part of an organized group (Metrolinx, 2011) Monitoring air A recent research study demonstrated that when researchers brought air quality quality monitoring equipment to schools, parents' behaviour drastically improves changed; for example, parents would park further away from the school and parents' walk their students to the school (Adams & Requia, 2017) behaviour around school zones.
+School crossing guards can impact walking rates as well as safety.
+As demonstrated by research in Toronto out of York University, Sick Kids Hospital and the University of Toronto (York University et al., n.d.): Presence of school crossing guards was related to 14% more walking; Most collisions that occurred during school travel times occurred in locations without crossing guards (86%); Poor driving behaviours were observed less at schools with school crossing guards; Presence of school crossing guards was positively correlated with walking to school, and school crossing guards may even override the influence of other roadway features on walking (Rothman, To et al., 2014).
+Walking school buses can improve rates of walking to school.
+Walking school buses-where children walk in groups supervised by an adult-can increase active transportation and physical activity.
+However, their sustainability is often compromised by the reliance on parent volunteers (ParticipACTION, 2016).
+A study of household attitudes in the Greater Toronto and Hamilton Area showed that parents most preferred having their child walk to school as part of an organized group (Metrolinx, 2011).
+Monitoring air quality improves parents' behaviour around school zones.
+A recent research study demonstrated that when researchers brought air quality monitoring equipment to schools, parents' behaviour drastically changed; for example, parents would park further away from the school and walk their students to the school (Adams & Requia, 2017).